soniacweb/potterworld/README.md

  <img src="https://i.imgur.com/Bo65c7f.jpg" style="width: 500px; display: block; margin: 0 auto;"/>

-## Project 02- PotterWorld
+## Project 02- Potterly

 ### Pair programming exercise with fellow student developer, Coung Tran.

 # Intro

-PotterWorld is fantasy media app, delving into the fictional universe centered around the Harry Potter novel series by writer, J. K. Rowling.
-We used an unnofficial Harry Potter API and realised too late in the day, the images weren't unfortunately sufficiant for this app to take inspiration from to the Wizarding World app.
+Potterly is fantasy media app, delving into the fictional universe centered around the Harry Potter novel series by writer, J. K. Rowling.
+This project is for personal use, and no copyright infringement is intended.
+We used an unnofficial Harry Potter API - https://www.potterapi.com/.

 # Getting Started